How to Play A Tight, Aggressive Poker Strategy

 You will see a variety of starting hands suggested in charts and tables, some of which are extremely complex and some of which are extremely simple.
-If you ask experienced poker players to list their favorite top ten hands, the majority of answers will include the following:
+If you ask experienced poker players to list their top 10 most playable Texas Hold’em hands, the majority of answers will include the following:

-That is the reason that small pocket and medium pocket pairs are not on this list.
-They are a lot more difficult to play post-flop and thus open you up to making costly mistakes.
+That’s the reason small and medium pocket pairs are not on this list: they are a lot more difficult to play post-flop and can open you up to making costly mistakes.

-To paraphrase Sklansky’s Theory of Poker, your opponent makes money when you make a mistake, and you make money when he makes one.
-A mistake is defined and as playing a hand differently from the way in which you would have played it if you could see your opponent’s hole cards.
+To paraphrase David Sklansky’s influential book, “The Theory of Poker,” your opponent makes money when you make a mistake, and you make money when they do.
+A mistake is defined and as playing a hand differently from the way in which you would have if you could see your opponents’ hole cards.

-For example, let's say that you're on sat on the big blind and the small blind completes.
-You are holding 4s-4c and decide to make a small raise since there are only two of you in the pot.
+Let's say that you're on sat on the big blind, everyone folds but the small blind, who calls.
+You decide to make a small raise with 4s-4c, since there are only two of you in the pot.
 The small blind calls and the flop is 9h-8d-Jh.
 The small blind then checks to you.

 Do you bet?

-Do you bet?
-If you could see your opponent’s cards and knew that he had missed the flop completely, the answer would obviously be yes.
-If you knew that he was holding a pair, you probably would not.
+If you could see your opponent’s cards and knew that they had missed the flop completely, the answer would obviously be yes.
+If you knew they were holding a pair, you probably would not.
 Well one time in three, with random cards, your opponent will have made a pair on the flop.
 And this means that one time in three, you will probably make a mistake in this situation.
 And mistakes, as we have already mentioned, cost you money.

-Uh oh, now what?
-Your opponent could now be holding a wide range of hands.
-He could be saying "no way" to your flop bet, believing you to be making a continuation bet with a hand like A-K. Or, he could get tricky and be semi-bluffing with a hand containing a 10 or maybe two hearts.
-He could even be taking a stab at the pot with absolutely nothing like 52.
+Your opponent could be holding a wide range of hands.
+They could be saying "no way" to your flop bet, believing you to be making a continuation bet with a hand like A-K. Or, they could get tricky and be semi-bluffing with a hand containing a 10 or maybe two hearts.
+They could even be taking a stab at the pot with absolutely nothing like 5-2.
 Now do you see how hard it is not to make mistakes?

 This is why is important to play tight.
 Your decisions become easier, and easy decisions result in fewer mistakes and therefore waste less money.
-Yes, you may fold hands which are winners, but it is better to make a small pre-flop mistake, than a big post-flop one.
+Yes, you may fold hands which are winners, but it’s better to make a small preflop mistake, than a big post-flop one.

-The ability to play marginal hands well is the hallmark of an expert poker player, and even they are not immune to costly screw ups.
+The ability to play marginal hands well is the hallmark of an expert poker player, and even they are not immune to costly mistakes.
 Stick to premium hands and play tight aggressive.
 Your bankroll will thank you.

 If you keep changing gears, throwing in some loose play along with your standard tight aggressive style, you should be able to keep your opponents guessing and keep your profits at a maximum.

 Understanding when to get aggressive and when to let go is fundamental to this style of play.
-We are therefore going to wrap up with two examples that should serve to illustrate when you should bark and when you should bite.
+Let’s look at two examples that illustrate the difference.

 You are playing against loose, but not stupid, players and your table image – for the ones that have been paying attention – is pretty good.
 You haven't pulled off any obscene bluffs and you don't think anyone has any particular reason to believe you're betting with air.

-You are holding J-J and your pre-flop raise gets three callers, with the board falling A-9-6.
-You figure that there was a good chance no-one had an ace and bet again.
-Two players fold, leaving you and one opponent to continue.
+You are holding J-J and your preflop raise gets three callers, with the board falling A-9-6.
+You figure that there was a good chance no one had an ace and bet again.
+Two players fold, leaving you and one opponent.

-Your opponent calls your Turn bet and a 5 comes on the River.
+Your opponent calls your turn bet and a 5 comes on the river.
 This puts you in a tight spot.
-You have been playing aggressive, so do you fire a third barrel on the River?
+You have been playing aggressively, so do you fire a third barrel on the river?

 If your answer is “no”, go and get a cookie and move to the front of the class.

 Against a calling station you can bet away as they will call with all sorts of hands and you are likely to have them beat.
-But your opponent is a standard player and if he was on a straight draw, there's a very good chance he just filled up on the final card.
-If he has an ace, there is no way he’s going to fold.
-There is a slim chance that he’s holding T-9 and that you have missed a value bet on the River.
-However, as a rule of thumb, don't bet on the River unless you can:
+But your opponent is a standard player and if they were on a straight draw there's a very good chance they just made it.
+If they have an ace, there’s no way they’re going to fold.
+There is a slim chance they’re holding T-9 and that you have missed a value bet on the river.
+However, as a rule of thumb, don't bet on the river unless you can:

-If you now bet and he check-raises, you will almost certainly have to lay your hand down.
+If you now bet and they check-raise, you will almost certainly have to lay your hand down.
 Take the free showdown and see if you win.
 There is a good chance you do not have the best hand here, so caution is the key.

-You are sat on the button and look down at A-K, raising a single limper pre-flop.
+You are sat on the button and look down at A-K. One player has limped in, and you raise.
 The big blind and the limper both call, and the flop comes K-8-3.

 The big blind checks, but the limper now bets into you.
 Neither player has shown any signs of being maniacs or calling stations.
 So what do you do?
-Do you raise him ?
+Do you raise?